Iliyan31/DevOps-Course-Project/README.md

 # Course Project for Modern DevOps Practices
 This repository represents the university course project for "Modern DevOps Practices" course made by Iliyan Yordanov and Tsvetelina Chakarova.

+The project is distributed under GNU GENERAL PUBLIC LICENSE.

 The project represents a complete automated software delivery process with pipelines using the following:

 ## Source control
 Git is used as version control system for for source control in order to track the running history of changes to the code base, to help resolve conflicts and to make working within a shared codebase easier and more efficient.

 ## Branching strategies
 Branching strategy is used to organize and manage the code through different GIT branches.